5 brands thriving with Gen Z: what they're doing right

 Additionally, Gen Z places a strong emphasis on social responsibility.
 This generation actively supports brands that align with their values, particularly in addressing social and environmental causes.
 According to a new report titled 2024/25 Generational Snapshot of Gen Z by consumer insights company Canvas8, brands need to showcase not only their products but also their ethical stances and behind-the-scenes efforts.

 This generational snapshot reveals key insights into the priorities and behaviors of Gen Z, covering everything from nostalgia and wellness to career aspirations and political engagement.
-Understanding these factors is crucial for brands looking to connect with this diverse, socially conscious audience.
+Plus, we’ll show how five standout Gen Z brands are meeting the moment—with real examples marketers can learn from.

 Short on time?